Code-Institute-Submissions/PicrossX/README.md

 * Timer - piece of code in picross.js file (line 50) I got from user "Yusuf" [Link](https://stackoverflow.com/questions/5517597/plain-count-up-timer-in-javascript)
 * Stack Overflow used to get information and to learn while creating this project
 * [Am I responsive?](http://ami.responsivedesign.is/) for screenshot and checking

+### Acknowledgment

+* I would like to thank my family for testing this game.
+Also big thanks to my mentor Reuben Ferrante who helped me a lot during this project.